jitawangzi/eclipse-file-generator/README.md

 - Click "Generate Files" to create all files

 3. **Restoring Files**:
-- Right-click on a file
+- Right-click on a project
-- Select "Restore from backup"
+- Select "Batch Restore Files"
 - Choose a backup version to restore

 ### LLM Prompt Examples